shikha-yadav8369/task1-network-scan/README.md

 # 🖼️ Screenshots
-All screenshots are available in the 'Screenshot for Windows' and 'Screenshot for Linux' folder:
+All screenshots are available in the 'Screenshots' folder:
 -Windows and Linux terminal scans
 -Nmap installation confirmation
 -IP range detection

 # 📁Files Included
+- 'scan_network_windows' - nmap scan for windows
+- 'Screenshots' - Screenshots of the output of nmap scan

 # ✅ Conclusion